phanumat/Documentation/architecture/index.rst

 Connectivity management
 ^^^^^^^^^^^^^^^^^^^^^^^

-Connectivity Management is the layer that connects your SmartThings Hub, the client devices (mobile phones) to SmartThings servers and to the cloud as a whole.
+Connectivity Management is the layer that connects your PEA HiVE Hub, the client devices (mobile phones) to PEA HiVE servers and to the cloud as a whole.
 The Connectivity Management layer is comprised of:

 -  Hub Connectivity that connects your Hub to the cloud.